Kailua-Kona Public Library

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.
 For a schedule of events, go to HSPLS Events Calendar.

-We will also host an event with author Matias Arredondo for keiki and ‘ohana on July 19th!
+This event is for keiki and families!
+We will also host a writer’s workshop with author Matias Arredondo for adults on June 14th!

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.